Getlabs Webhooks

 appointment.completed

-- Fired when an Appointment status is updated to Completed in the Getlabs system.
+Fired when an Appointment status is updated to Completed in the Getlabs

 appointment.notification-intent